-As part of regular well-child care, the doctor calculates your child's body mass index (BMI) and determines where it falls on the national BMI-for-age growth chart.
+As part of regular well-child care, the doctor calculates your child's body mass index (BMI) and determines where it falls on the BMI-for-age growth chart.
 The BMI helps indicate if your child is overweight for his or her age and height.

 - BMI-for-age between 85th and 94th percentiles — overweight

 - BMI-for-age 95th percentile or above — obesity

 Because BMI doesn't consider things like being muscular or having a larger than average body frame and because growth patterns vary greatly among children, your doctor also factors your child's growth and development into consideration.
 This helps determine whether your child's weight is a health concern.